What is pericardiectomy?

 a condition called constrictive pericarditis.
 Cutting this sac away allows the heart

 to fill normally again.
-Pericardiectomy, however, doesn’t fix the problem that was
+But pericardiectomy doesn’t fix the problem that was causing

 Pericardiectomy is a surgery done under general anesthesia.
 The surgeon makes an incision

 over the breastbone to access the heart.
 Then the surgeon removes either a large part